-- A. The goal of the modified panel is to enhance efficiency by processing enforcement cases when additional interactions, clarifications, and extended communications are not necessary, and the panel representatives align on the proposed strategy decisions for the case. - B. Modified panels are intended for cases that are not complex and include a straightforward application of the enforcement policy, guidance, and precedent. - C. The modified enforcement panel process applies to traditional enforcement cases with a proposed SL III or IV and may be used for the initial or subsequent panels and caucuses, including Post-PEC caucus, if applicable. - D. Modified panels cannot be used for: - Cases that might result in an Order (other than Orders imposing a CP) - Cases that are subject to the CP assessment process - Cases that involve novel or precedent-setting enforcement action - Individual sanctions other than closeout letters or SL III cases involving confirmed Fitness for Duty (FFD) violations - Cases in which the panel members disagree with the proposed action to use enforcement discretion consistent with the Enforcement Policy Section 3.0, "Use of Enforcement Discretion." - Complicated enforcement or technical issues where the staff expects considerable dialogue before reaching alignment
+- A. The goal of the modified panel is to enhance efficiency by processing enforcement cases when additional interactions, clarifications, and extended communications are not necessary, and the panel representatives align on the proposed strategy decisions for the case. - B. Modified panels are intended for cases that are not complex and include a straightforward application of the enforcement policy, guidance, and precedent. - C. The modified enforcement panel process applies to traditional enforcement cases with a proposed SL III or IV and may be used for the initial or subsequent panels and caucuses, including Post-PEC caucus, if applicable. - D. Modified panels may be used for cases that are subject to the direct application of normal civil penalty (CP) assessment process, including cases involving direct application of the Lost Source Policy (LSP). - E. Modified panels cannot be used for: - Cases that might result in an Order (other than Orders imposing a CP) - Cases that are subject to the CP assessment process that require discretion for CP proposal or amount - Cases that involve novel or precedent-setting enforcement action - Individual sanctions other than closeout letters or SL III cases involving confirmed Fitness for Duty (FFD) violations - Cases in which the panel members disagree with the proposed action to use enforcement discretion consistent with the Enforcement Policy Section 3.0, "Use of Enforcement Discretion." - Complicated enforcement or technical issues where the staff expects considerable dialogue before reaching alignment